-Airborne noises are transmitted by air and atmosphere such as the radio, the barking of dogs or people carrying on conversations.
+This type of noise is transmitted by air and atmosphere such as the radio, the barking of dogs or people carrying on conversations.
 When sound waves traveling through the air reach a building element they hit it and cause it to vibrate.
 These vibrations travel through the structure or building and are radiated out the other side.
 Have you ever been inside of your quiet home as a loud party takes place next door or even down the street?
 It may have felt as if the music was reverberating loudly within your house.
-This is due to airborne noise traveling through windows and doors which is a major source of sound leakage.
+This is due to airborne noise traveling through windows and doors which are a major source of sound leakage.

-How To Reduce Noise Transfer: Soundproofing against Airborne and Structure-borne Noise
+How To Reduce Both Airborne and Structure-Borne Noise

 The best way to stop sound is having mass, an air gap and mass again.
 This ensures that the sound waves have a difficult time penetrating through that space and continuing into your home.
 For windows, the common understanding is to install double pane windows which are costly and aimed at residents in a permanent location, not apartments.
-The reality is that double pane windows do little to block the sound and are more commonly used to increase insulation; their STC rating being an average of about 26.
+Double pane windows have an average STC rating of about 26.
+The reality is that double pane windows do little to block the sound and are more commonly used to increase insulation.

-For doors, the standard hollow core doors with a ¾ inch gap at the bottom does little to nothing for sound isolation.
-A solid core door will provide more sound protection, but it sound still leaks through quite a lot at the base and edges.
+For doors, the standard hollow core doors with a ¾ inch gap at the bottom do little to nothing for sound isolation.
+A solid core door will provide more sound protection, sound still leaks in through the gaps around and below the door.
 Even small openings within a home such as space around windows, doors, mail slots and vents will allow air to travel directly from the exterior to the interior of a home.
 Wherever air can infiltrate a home, sound can as well so be sure to add weather stripping for an added seal when possible.

-After studying the acoustical sciences we took into account all aspects of sound transmission when designing our products.
+After studying the acoustical sciences we took into account all aspects of sound transmission when designing our soundproofing curtains.
 Our full line of AcousticCurtains and AcoustiDoors not only have Velcro on all sides to create a firm seal to the wall, the dense core and canvas fabric create the ultimate barrier for maximum sound blocking protection.
-Independently tested, we have a STC rating of 29.
+Independently tested, we have a STC rating of 26.